Megabyte-TSRS/Megabyte-Website/src/content/accomplishments/Inter-House Crypt Hunt 2023.md

 7. Nayantara Chakravarty
 8. Arjun Narasimhan

-We thank everyone who participated in the Crypt Hunt this year, and hope for it to continue to foster out-of-the-box-thinking and communitybuilding through technology in future years.
+We thank everyone who participated in the Crypt Hunt this year, and hope for it to continue to foster out-of-the-box-thinking and community building through technology in future years.